Audition

 Questions?
 Contact caroline@gardencityballet.org

-[Registration will open this summer.]
+[Registration will open by August 1.]

 (Confirmation: You will receive an immediate email confirmation if the form is submitted successfully.
 If you do not receive a confirmation, please try again.
 Sometimes forms do not go through when using a phone, so you might try on a computer if that is the case.)